shogun-toolbox/shogun/doc/readme/DEVELOPING.md

  * The PR is small in terms of lines changes.
  * The PR is clean and addresses **one** issue.
  * The number of commits is minimal (i.e. one), the message is neat and clear.
- * If C++ code: it is covered by [tests](#testing), it doesn't leak memory, its [API](#api) is documented, [code style](https://github.com/shogun-toolbox/shogun/wiki/Code-style).
+ * If a C++ code: it is covered by [tests](#testing), it doesn't leak memory, its [API](#api) is documented, [code style](https://github.com/shogun-toolbox/shogun/wiki/Code-style).
- * If API example: it has a clear scope, it is minimal, it looks polished, it has a passing [test](#testing)
+ * If an API example: it has a clear scope, it is minimal, it looks polished, it has a passing [test](#testing)
  * If docs: clear, correct English language, spell-checked
- * If notebook: cell output is removed, template is respected, plots have axis labels.
+ * If a notebook: the cell output is removed, the template is respected, the plots have axis labels.
  * Formatting notebooks/docs: Please every sentence in a single line.

 # Testing <a name="testing"></a>
-There are three types of tests that can be executed locally, C++ unit tests, running the API examples, and integration testing the results of the API examples.
+Three types of tests can be executed locally, C++ unit tests, running the API examples, and integration testing the results of the API examples.
 To activate them locally, enable the `-DENABLE_TESTING=ON` cmake switch before running cmake.
 Which tests are activated depends on your configuration.
 Adding a test in most cases requires to re-run `cmake`.
 All activated tests can be executed with